smroid/cedar-server/about.md

 ### Adaptive frame rate

 With a sensitive camera such as the ASI120mm mini and a fast lens, Cedar-server can run at frame rates in the range of 10-30Hz.
-This causes the Rpi to use more supply current, because the processing pipeline results in >100% CPU utilization where the multiple cores are being kept busy.
+This causes high CPU utilization because the processing pipeline keeps the multiple Rpi cores busy.

 (coming soon) To improve battery life, Cedar-server reduces the frame rate when a dwell persists for more than a few seconds.
-Once motion is again detected, Cedar-server returns to the high frame rate.
+Once motion is again detected, Cedar-server returns to its high frame rate.

 ### Polar alignment